Uncommitted National Movement: Michigan primary

 The movement initially started as a campaign called "Listen to Michigan".
-Michigan has the highest number of Arab-Americans in the United States, many of whom were sympathetic to Palestinians, and activists were seeking to protest Biden's handling of the war in the 2024 Michigan Democratic presidential primary.
+Michigan has the highest number of Arab-Americans in the United States, many of whom were sympathetic to Palestinians.
+Activists were seeking to protest Biden's handling of the war in the 2024 Michigan Democratic presidential primary.
 At the time, the campaign aimed to receive 10,000 uncommitted votes and pressure Biden to call for a ceasefire.

 Waleed Shahid, a Democratic strategist, had previously written a memo saying that if anti-war activists utilized protest votes, it could "politicize and electoralize discontent", gaining them greater attention and funding.
 Co-founders Layla Elabed and Abbas Alawieh, Shahid, and others used "a shoestring budget and a few weeks of intense on-the-ground work" to spread awareness about the uncommitted option ahead of the upcoming primary vote.
 Progressive groups such as Democratic Socialists of America (DSA) and Our Revolution helped the campaign canvass and email voters.
 Elabed's sister, Representative Rashida Tlaib, endorsed the campaign, as did former Representative Andy Levin and local officials.
 In February, the Detroit Metro Times endorsed the campaign.

 The campaign received over 100,000 votes (13.2%) and two delegates in the primary.
 It was mostly supported by young Arab-American voters and progressives.
+Uncommitted won the majority of the vote in three cities with large Arab populations: Dearborn, Dearborn Heights, and Hamtramck.
+Dearborn mayor Abdullah Hammoud said that the result showed "Gaza is not an issue that is only of concern to Arab Americans and Muslim Americans.
+But this is an issue to all Americans from coast to coast".